wp-plugins/chief-editor/readme.txt

 == Installation ==

-1. Upload `chief-editor.zip` to the `/wp-content/plugins/` directory
+1. Upload `chief-editor.zip` to the `/wp-content/plugins/` directory OR install with WP admin GUI at network level
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to one of the blogs settings menu -> "Chief editor" item should appear OR go directly to url : http://www.my_site.com/wp-admin/options-general.php?page=chief-editor-admin

 == Frequently Asked Questions ==